UMMA Health × Initiative on Islam and Medicine

 Clinical Context Clarification

-The consultant reviews the medical scenario, the decisions at hand, and any ethical concerns you have raised.
+The consultant reviews the decisions at hand, and any ethical concerns you have raised.

 Step 3